SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 ### D. Audio Recording Related Requirements
 These requirements are optional.

-_Rationale_: English Language Proficiency Assessment for the 21st Century (ELPA21) assessment measures and reports on students’ English language proficiency(ELP) in reading, writing, speaking, listening, and comprehension.
-Audio recorder and playback will allow user to listen to audio based question and record a verbal answer during ELP test session.
-Users may need to interact with Audio Recording(Start and Stop Recording) and Playback(stop,pause,play, etc.) for a variety of reasons.
-For example, user recorded a verbal answer but the room was noisy and audio quality was not good, so user can stop recording and record answer again.
+_Rationale_: English Language Proficiency Assessment for the 21st Century (ELPA21) assessment measures and reports on students’ English language proficiency (ELP) in reading, writing, speaking, listening, and comprehension.
+Audio recorder and playback allows users to listen to audio-based questions and record a verbal answer during an ELP test session.
+Users may need to interact with Audio Recording (Start/Stop Recording) and Playback (stop, pause, play, etc.) for a variety of reasons.
+For example, a user recorded a verbal answer but the room was noisy and audio quality was not good; the user can stop recording and record the answer again.

 1. F50.
 The secure browser may provide a means to initialize the audio recording system.
 	* _User Stories_: